cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.3.5 =
+Products that are on back-order will now have the availability status "out of stock" whereas previously they were shown as being "on stock"

+= 5.3.4 =
+Fixed a bug in the category mapping for level-3 categories.
+When those categories were mapped to a Google category they did not show in the product feed.
+This has been fixed now.

+= 5.3.3 =
+General clean-up of code
+Changed batch size for product feeds over 50.000 products

 = 5.3.2 =
 Fixed a bug in filters for product tags